For Once a Positive Take on Our Future

 It is the year 2030, climate change is well underway, most glaciers in the Alps have melted, summers have become unbearably hot and the Great Barrier Reef has completely bleached.
 However, since 2019 the world united, led by school children, society underwent a radical awareness.
 Realizing that the system was rotten and obsolete it organized to change its political leadership and economic system.
 Despite the late wake-up call the institutions in place worked together and swiftly implemented strategic measures that effectively responded to the climate crisis.
 So how did it all happen?

 Firstly, politicians noticing the shared environmental concern, placed environmentalism at the top of their political agenda.
 Then realizing that climate change is a national threat each country gave stronger powers to their already existing environmental protection agencies, whilst cutting defense spending to finance the new and improved agencies.
 These worked to make their institutions fully transparent, forbidding lobbying.
-Their main focus became to finance huge geoengineering and technology R&D projects.
+Their main focus became to finance huge technology R&D projects.
 Their goal was now set on climate repair, finding solutions to the damages already committed.
 Whilst the IPCC used blockchain to keep each country’s research available to all.
 By 2023, the Dutch EPA had partnered with NASA and together they built a device that could refreeze the poles.

 An important change occurred when ecocide was accepted into the Rome Statute of International Crime.
 This ensured that extensive and deliberate damage to an ecosystem could be a criminal or civil international crime.
 Various punishments were inserted, and companies could no longer pay meager fines and get away with it.
 Corporations were held accountable for the pollution emitted, and had to dispose of the garbage they produced themselves.
 This actually lowered countries’ expenses on garbage disposal by $1 trillion worldwide.
 This also pushed companies to create biodegradable alternatives and find solutions for CO2 emissions themselves.
 Some even implemented carbon capture machines whilst they transitioned to cleaner technologies.
 Now countries and their leaders could be held to trial.
 To ensure complacency economic sanctions were put in place whilst the trials were in vigor.
 This deterrence largely quelled deforestation, except for Brazil whose radical leader ended up fleeing his country after the sanctions ignited a coup d’etat.